-G-Helper ASUS: How to Install and Set up G-Helper on Your ASUS Laptop
+G-Helper Download: How to Install and Set up G-Helper on Your Laptop

-Here I’ll take you through the basics of downloading and setting up G-helper for your ASUS laptop.
+Here I’ll take you through the basics of your G-helper download and basic setup for laptop/sytem.
 G-helper is a simple and effective open-source tool made by a developer named Seerge, allowing for technical control at the click of a button.
-After making the switch myself, I’ve found it miles better than Armoury Crate, and if you’re wondering why it might be worth the switch, please check out my post on G-Helper vs Armoury Crate.
+After making the switch myself, I’ve found it miles better than Armoury Crate (ASUS alternative), and if you’re wondering why it might be worth the switch, please check out my post on G-Helper vs Armoury Crate.
+I will be writing this from the ASUS perspective, but any software will work fine as long as you remove it before the G-Helper download.

 Prerequisites